 Our PhD in Communication and Information with an Information Sciences (IS) Concentration provides a flexible interdisciplinary curriculum, empowering students to approach research and learning from a holistic perspective and preparing them for research, teaching, service, and administration.
-Students not only enjoy the benefits of a world-renown program in library and information sciences, but also a community that values diversity, inclusion and equal opportunity for all.
+Students not only enjoy the benefits of a world-renown information sciences doctoral program, but also a community that values diversity, inclusion and equal opportunity for all.

 The University of Tennessee’s Volunteer spirit figures prominently in how we approach doctoral education.
 Not only do we help our PhD students develop into outstanding scholars and teachers, we also encourage them to make a difference in the world through service and engagement.

 DIANE KELLY, Director of the School of Information Sciences

 One Concentration, Four Schools: